percona/k8spsmdb-docs/docs/update.md

 If the current version should be upgraded, the Operator updates the Custom Resource to reflect the new image paths and carries on sequential Pods deletion, allowing StatefulSet to redeploy the cluster Pods with the new image.
-You can configure Percona XtraDB Cluster upgrade via the `deploy/cr.yaml` configuration file as follows:
+You can configure Percona Server for MongoDB upgrade via the `deploy/cr.yaml` configuration file as follows:

 1. Make sure that `spec.updateStrategy` option is set to `SmartUpdate`.